dja/omniauth-square/README.md

 So let's say you're using Rails, you need to add the strategy to your `Gemfile`:

-    gem 'omniauth-square'
+    gem 'omniauth-square', '~> 0.9'

-You can pull them in directly from github e.g.:
+You can pull it in directly from github (if you really want to) e.g.:

     gem 'omniauth-square', :git => 'https://github.com/danieljacobarcher/omniauth-square.git'